The APC gene rs41115 polymorphism is associated with survival in Iranian colorectal cancer patients

 Statistical Analysis

 Descriptive data were obtained using SPSS software (version 24; IBM, Armonk, NY, USA).
-Pearson's Chi-Square test was used to assess and report the Likelihood ratio for any correlation between defined variables (age, sex, stage, grade, morphologic type, subsite of the tumor, and positive family history) and APC gene pattern.
+Pearson's Chi-Square test was used to assess and report the Likelihood ratio for any correlation between defined variables (age, sex, stage, grade, morphologic type, subsite of the tumor, and positive family history) and gene pattern.
 For survival analysis, the outcome of interest was overall survival (OS), defined as the time of CRC diagnosis to date of death and/or last follow-up time.
 OS and statistical significance of survival function was assessed using the Kaplan–Meier method and the log-rank test.

 Results